AntonovAlexander/activecore/README.md

 * A. Antonov, “Methods and Tools for Computer-Aided Synthesis of Processors Based on Microarchitectural Programmable Hardware Generators,” Ph.D dissertation, ITMO University, Saint-Petersburg, 28.12.2018.
 URL: http://fppo.ifmo.ru/dissertation/?number=63419

-* A. Antonov, “Inferring Custom Synthesizable Kernel for Generation of Coprocessors with Out-of-Order Execution,” in 2021 10th Mediterranean Conference on Embedded Computing (MECO), 2021 (accepted for publication)
+* A. Antonov, “Inferring Custom Synthesizable Kernel for Generation of Coprocessors with Out-of-Order Execution,” in 2021 10th Mediterranean Conference on Embedded Computing (MECO), 2021 (accepted for publication).
+Preprint available at: http://embeddedcomputing.meconet.me/wp-content/uploads/2021/05/86.pdf

 * A. Antonov, P. Kustarev, “Strategies of Computational Process Synthesis – a System-Level Model of HW/SW (Micro)Architectural Mechanisms,” in 2020 9th Mediterranean Conference on Embedded Computing (MECO), 2020.
 URL: https://ieeexplore.ieee.org/document/9134071